-- 1) Shall come to at least three (3) consecutive meetings before general member status is given. - 2) Status shall be removed at the end of the Academic Year and if three (3) meetings are missed without prior notification of either of the Co-Directors or of the Internal Director.
+- 1) Shall come to at least three (3) consecutive meetings before general member status is given. - Status shall be removed at the end of the Academic Year and if three (3) meetings are missed without prior notification of either of the Co-Directors or of the Internal Director.

-SECTION 2.
-ISLA VISTA TENANTS UNION AND ADVISORY BOARD
+ISLA VISTA TENANTS UNION AND ADVISORY BOARD SECTION 2.

 The Isla Vista Tenants Union (IVTU) is a group of concerned residents interested in providing services to UCSB students who are tenants in Isla Vista, along with other tenants in the Isla Vista community.
 We aim to educate tenants on their rights and responsibilities, and to act as a resource when problems do arise.
 We believe people should be able to live without suffering discrimination, retaliation, or living with fear of eviction.
 We recognize the diversity of our community and we strive to meet the different needs of our members while uniting our common interests as tenants.
-In providing service to tenants in Isla Vista, we hope to build a sense of community in Isla Vista; one that is educated, proactive and united.
+We reach out to property managers, the University, elected officials, local groups and individuals to realize our vision and address pressing tenant issues.
+In providing service to tenants in Isla Vista, we hope to build a sense of community of Isla Vista; one that is educated, proactive and united.

-- B) During financial transactions only the following individuals of the Advisory Board may be considered voting members: - 1) IVTU Chairperson - 2) IVTU Vice Ĉhairperson - 3) The A.S.
-External Vice President for Local Affairs or the EVPLA Housing Coordinator - 4) One (1) member of the Isla Vista Community Relations Committee
+- B) During financial transactions only the following individuals of the Advisory Board may be considered voting members:

+- 1) IVTU Chairperson

+- 2) IVTU Vice Chairperson

+- 3) The A.S.
+External Vice President for Local Affairs or the EVPLA Housing Coordinator

+- 4) One (1) member of the Isla Vista Community Relations Committee

 - 5) One (1) Senate Off-Campus Representative

-- 6) Seven (7) Co-Coordinators of the IVTU
+- 6) Six (6) Co-Coordinators of the IVTU

-- a) Community Outreach Coordinator
+- a) Outreach Coordinator

-- b) Two (2) Case Managers
+- b) Legal Director

-- c) Events/ Special Projects Coordinator
+- c) Finance Director

-- d) Recruitment Coordinator
+- d) Marketing Director

-- e) Student Outreach Coordinator

-- f) Communications Committee Coordinator

-- g) Historian

-- h) Director of SBCC Relations
+- e) Director of SBCC Relations

-- i) Community Resident Director
+- f) Community Resident Director

 - C) Non-voting Membership during financial transactions, but shall be considered voting members in all other business matters of the IVTU:

 - 1) A.S.
 Advisor(s)

 - 2) A.S.
 Executive Director

 - 3) A.S.
 President

 - 4) Community Members

 - 5) Graduate Students

 - 6) A.S.
 Attorney General

 - 7) A.S.
 Controller(s)

 - 8) Santa Barbara Student Housing Cooperative

+- D) Selection and Term of Office:

 - 1) The IVTU Chairperson and Vice-Chairperson must first be recommended by IVTU members, then nominated by the A.S.
 President and approved by Senate for a term of one (1) academic year.
 The five (5) IVTU Directors shall be selected and approved by IVTU's voting members, then nominated by the A.S.
-President, with final approval by the Senate for a term of one (1) academic year. - 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
-President, with final approval by the Senate for a term of one (1) academic year. - 3) The one (1) A.S.
-Senator shall be appointed by the Internal Vice President in consensus with the External Vice President for Local Affairs, approved by the IVTU voting members, with final approval by the Senate for a term of one (1) academic year. - 4) The three (3) undergraduate representatives-at-large shall be approved by the IVTU's voting members, then nominated by the A.S.
+President, with final approval by the Senate for a term of one (1) academic year.

+- 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
+President, with final approval by the Senate for a term of one (1) academic year.

+- 3) The one (1) A.S.
+Senator shall be appointed by the Internal Vice President in consensus with the External Vice President for Local Affairs, approved by the IVTU voting members, with final approval by the Senate for a term of one (1) academic year.

+4) The three (3) undergraduate representatives-at-large shall be approved by the IVTU's voting members, then nominated by the A.S.
 President, with final approval by the Senate for a term of (1) academic year.